 The Coaching Excellence Award program is presented by the Minnesota Wild, Minnesota Hockey and Park Dental with the goal of recognizing youth hockey coaches at all levels whose behaviors provide for a positive athletic experience allowing players to develop to their greatest potential, have fun and learn to love the game.

-Our Positive Coaching Alliance (PCA) Grant program offers youth hockey in Minnesota the opportunity to receive up to $500 to offset the costs associated with hosting parent workshops in their communities.
+Our Positive Coaching Alliance (PCA) Grant program offers youth hockey in Minnesota the opportunity to receive a grant to offset the costs associated with hosting parent workshops in their communities.
 PCA's parent workshop promotes a positive, character-building athletic environment in which “Second-Goal Parents” focus on the life lessons their kids can learn from sports.

 Owen Faste (Chisago Lakes) was the winner of the 2014 HEP Essay Contest

 The HEP Essay Contest is an annual contest held each fall in which youth hockey players are encouraged to submit a themed essay.
 The essay contest supports the HEP mission by focusing on topics like sportsmanship, teamwork, respect for opponents and having fun.